-Spending the winter in Moscow, Russia, is nothing short of an absolutely amazing experience.
-With freezing cold temperatures and everything covered in white, crisp sparkling snow, what more you can ask from a city in winter?
+If you are spending the winter in Moscow, you are very lucky.
+This city is nothing short of an absolutely amazing experiences.
+With freezing cold temperatures and everything covered in white, crisp sparkling snow, what more you can ask from any city in winter?

-Although the Moscow River is under ice during the winter, there is still an opportunity to take a boat cruise.
+Although the Moscow River is under ice most of the winter, there is still an opportunity to take a boat cruise.
 To see the city’s colossal buildings lined up along the embankment and lit up at night for more noble and magical views than this is a must.
-Most boats and regular cruises will be docked at this time but due to special mechanics, those few boats of the ‘Moscow River Icebreaker Cruise’ are able to navigate their way through the river whilst breaking the layers of ice.
-I’ve no idea how it all works, but it’s really cool and it certainly makes for a memorable experience.
+Most boats and regular cruises will be docked at this time but due to special mechanics, those few boats of the ‘Moscow River Icebreaker Cruise’ are able to navigate their way through the river whilst breaking the ice.
+It will certainly make for a memorable experience.
 How many times have you cruised through ice?

-Believe me when I say this, you haven’t seen ice sculptures until you’ve seen them in Moscow!
+You haven’t seen ice sculptures until you’ve seen them in Moscow!
 They really are out of this world, especially if ice is your thing.
-Sometimes in life, people’s raw talents take my breath away; this always happens when I go to look at the ice sculptures in Moscow.
+People’s raw talents like that will take your breath away.
 The time, creativity, enthusiasm and attention to detail put into each ice sculpture is just astonishing.
-There are many places that you can visit to view ice sculptures, my personal favourite being ‘The Gallery of Russian Ice Sculpture,” located in Krasnaya Presnaya.
+There are many places that you can visit to view ice sculptures, e.g. ‘The Gallery of Russian Ice Sculpture,” located in Krasnaya Presnaya.
 There, you’ll witness a wonderful display of sculptures created and perfected by Russian ice sculpting professionals, with an enhanced atmosphere including music and lighting.
-Coats are provided as they keep the temperatures at -10 °C to preserve the sculptures, but if I were you, I’d make sure I packed my woolly hat and gloves too.
-The best bit?
+Coats are provided as they keep the temperatures at -10 °C to preserve the sculptures, but make sure to pack your woolly hat and gloves too.
+The best bit?..
 You are allowed to take photographs and videos, which is always a bonus!

 - Revolution Square – Sculptures of the Soviet people